-This is bound to come up in the series of manager interview questions coming your way.
+This is bound to come up in the series of interview questions coming your way.
 The best answer offers a broad scope rather than a specific answer.
 For example, you might explain that your management style is dynamic because you adapt to the project at hand and the goals of the company, while always staying true to certain core principles involving respect, intellectual honesty, and professionalism.

 Then, share your proudest moments as a manager that illustrate your style in action.
 Be as specific as possible and do your best to include some metrics that show off the success of your efforts.

 6. How do you support an employee who is not meeting expectations?

 While it's important to have a good example on hand for all interview questions, it's especially critical here to show your ability to take corrective measures on a personal level.

 Interviewers ask this question to determine how you will work with a direct report to guide them back onto the path of success.
 They will look for methods, such as giving clear feedback to an employee and then jointly developing an action plan that supports meeting future performance goals.

 7. Give an example of how you've had to provide negative feedback.
 What was your approach?

 While this question involves a direct report, there are many other situations where you'll need to have your criticism taken seriously.
 You'll ace your response if you can produce a positive example of how you followed the best practices when delivering constructive feedback.
 Interviewers look for three primary things in your answer:

 - Whether you keep your feedback specific or general